lukasz-gawron/ott-inteview/README.md

 * use graph ids in HTTP api instead of hardcoded so many graphs can be added, and API will be accessed in more RESTful way
 * define Elasticsearch schema mapping for graph storage for better performance, now its using default
 * add application logs to trace data flow
-* add tests in data loader module
+* add tests in data loader module and refactor it to have more cohesive componenents
 * add more tests for negative paths
 * make it runnable as a one command